How to file a Trademark in Argentina?

 How to file a trademark and the requirements for Argentina?

-A trademark application in Argentina must contain at least the following:
+A trademark application in Argentina must include at least the following:

-• Complete name and address of the applicant(s);
+• Full legal name and address of the applicant(s).

-• Sworn translation of documents into Spanish: our in-house translators can assist you.
+• Sworn translation into Spanish of any documents in a foreign language: our in-house translators can assist you.

 How is the process of filing a Trademark in Argentina?